flavienbwk/directframework/README.md

 # What is it ?
 A very simple and lightweight PHP framework built to save you time by deploying quickly your ideas with a clean code.

-Actual version : __beta-0.4.2__
+Actual version : __beta-0.5__

 # Why this one ?
 Simple MVC architecture, easy to learn, lightweight, no need to install anything (just upload the framework files), easily support multiple languages and features helpful built-in functionalities (log, notifications...).

-Available developer if there's a problem.
+Available developer if there's an issue.

 Installation & documentation :
 ------------------------------